Which of the following strategies would most likely be utilized b... | Study Prep in Pearson+

 1

-Understand the role of a market challenger: A market challenger is a firm that is not the market leader but aims to increase its market share and challenge the dominant firm.
+Step 1: Understand the role of a market challenger.
+A market challenger is a firm that is not the market leader but aims to increase its market share by competing directly with the leader.

-Analyze the typical strategies of a market challenger: These often include aggressive tactics such as price cuts, advertising, or product improvements to attract customers from competitors.

-- 'Aggressively attempting to increase market share by undercutting prices' aligns with the challenger's goal to gain market share.
+Step 2: Analyze the strategy of maintaining the status quo and avoiding competition.
+This approach is more typical of a market follower, not a challenger, because challengers seek to grow and challenge the leader.

+Step 3: Consider the strategy of aggressively lowering prices to gain market share.
+This is a common tactic for challengers because it attracts customers away from competitors by offering better deals, thus increasing their market share.

+Step 4: Evaluate the strategy of setting prices above the market leader to signal premium quality.
+While this can be a strategy, it is less typical for challengers who usually try to compete on price or innovation rather than positioning as premium.

-- 'Focusing solely on niche markets with little competition' is more typical of a market follower or niche player.
+Step 5: Review the strategy of focusing solely on niche markets with little competition.
+This is more characteristic of a market niche player or specialist, not a broad market challenger aiming to increase overall market share.

-- 'Maintaining the status quo and avoiding competition' is characteristic of a market follower or a firm with no aggressive growth strategy.

-- 'Setting industry standards and leading innovation as the dominant firm' describes the market leader, not a challenger.

 Watch next